wkolowski/CoqCat/README.md

  * Possibly reimplement the fpair and copair tactics using reification.
  * Check if it's possible to do "continuous reification".
  * Try to do reification syntax using classes, instances and many inductive types instead of a single one.
- * Stop using depending types for doing reification of Cat.
+ * Stop using dependent types for doing reification of Cat.

 Instances:
  * Solve the dependent type problems with setoid coproducts.